- Step by Step Calibration Procedure for Temperature Switch

 Temperature switches, commonly referred to as thermal switches, are used to open and close switch contacts (thermostat).
 Depending on the input temperature, the switching status of the temperature switch changes.
 In order to safeguard against overheating or overcooling, this feature is employed.
 In general, thermal switches are used to control temperature and to monitor the temperature of machinery and equipment.

-This procedure includes instructions for calibrating a temperature switch using a thermometer and a dry bath temperature calibrator.
-The procedure includes these directions.
+This below Step by Step procedure includes instructions for calibrating a temperature switch using a thermometer and a dry bath temperature calibrator.

 - Necessary hand tools.

 - Fluke digital thermometer.

 - Soft cloth for cleaning.